ibm-cloud-docs/vpc/vsi_is_create_image_from_volume.md

 # Creating an image from a volume
 {: #create-ifv}

-You can create an image from a volume that is attached to an available virtual server instance as a boot volume in the console, from the CLI, or with the API.
+You can create an image from a volume that is attached to a stopped virtual server instance as a boot volume in the console, from the CLI, with the API, or Terraform.
 {: shortdesc}

+In the current release of second-generation block storage volumes, the creation of a custom image from an `sdp` boot volume with customer-managed encryption is not supported.
+{: note}

 ## Scenarios for creating an image from a volume
 {: #ifv-scenarios}